ottomatica/docable-notebooks/docs/examples/workshops/EngineeringBasics/Git.md

 ```

 We are going to create a new git repository, but maybe not the way you've done it before.
+In the next set of commands, we will be working inside the `Basics/` directory.

 ```bash|{type:'command'}
 cd Basics